kbredies/gratopy/doc/source/getting_started.rst

 that forward projection and backprojection are adjoint operators, which is important, for instance, in the context of optimization algorithms.
-Here, adjointness is achieved with respect to natural scalar products in image and sinogram space.
+Here, adjointness is achieved with respect to natural scalar products in image and sinogram Hilbert space that we wish to clarify in the following.
 As described above, the discrete values in an image array are associated with values of piecewise constant functions inside square pixels (of area :math:`\delta_x^2`) in the image domain.